Zeirnox/Baseball_Simulation/README.md

 # Baseball_Simulation
-a simulation of a scoreboard at a baseball game
+a simulation of a scoreboard at a baseball game written in Java